LouisAntoninLesieur/ciceron/README.md

 ![POWERED WITH ](https://i.imgur.com/WUDnQ3Q.png)

-<span style="color: #305c48">**Ciceron**</span> is an npm package that translates in files comments from auto-detected language to another language using the DEEPL© API.
+<span style="color: #305c48">**Ciceron**</span> is an npm package that translates file comments from an auto-detected language to another language using the DEEPL© API.

+## Prerequisite

+You need a DEEPL API key to use Ciceron.
+If you don't have one yet, go to [DEEPL](https://www.deepl.com/en/products/api) to create a free account !

 ## Installation